Ryunhwan/Petbe/README.md

 **3. AutoRun**

-Follow it if you want the code autorun when raspi is rebooted
+Follow it if you want the python script autorun when raspi is rebooted
 ```
 sudo nano ~/.config/lxsession/LXDE-pi/autostart                   open autostart script
 @sudo /usr/bin/python /home/pi/iBeacon-Scanner-/testblescan.py    add it below